dklassic/APFrameworkUI/README.md

 ## CompositeMenu

 `CompositeMenu` is a class that manages multiple instances of windows and the logic to navigate between them.
 When utilizing `CompositeMenu`, it is expected that all windows will be activated and deactivated together.
+When working with `CompositeMenu`, you can attempt to inherit the class to create custom navigation logic yourself.

-When utilizing `CompositeMenu`, it is expected that you'll attempt to inherit
+Alternatively, you can use `CompositeMenuMono`, which provides

 ## SimpleMenu